Lloydshove/KCAD-Notes/CoreConcepts.md

 Containers have mountPath to access volumes

+#### Types

+* emptyDir - shares a pods lifetime.
+Share between containers in same Pod
+* hostPath - pod mounts onto the nodes filesystem
+* nfs - an NFS share mounted into the pod
+* configMap/secret - special volumes for pod to accesss Kubernetes resources
+* persistenVolumeClaim - more persisten storage abstracted from the details
+* Cloud - cluster wide storage

 *emptyDir example*

 share data between containers inside of same pod only for lifetime of pod